frequently (and occasionally) asked questions

 ABOUT OUR MERCHANDISE

-- Some designs are featured in a unisex fit as well as a women's.
-The women’s fit tends to run smaller and slimmer through the torso, so some folks opt to size up in these.
-We will always include size charts!
+- Some designs are available in a unisex fit and a women's fit.
+The women’s fit tends to run smaller and slimmer through the torso (shocking, we know), so most folks opt to size up a size or two in these.

 - Our unisex shirts and sweatshirts are more true to size, but we still recommend checking out the sizing charts just to be safe.